datalad-handbook/book/docs/glossary.rst

    Debian
       A common Linux distribution. `More information here <https://www.debian.org/index.en.html>`__.

+   DOI
+      A digital object identifier (DOI) is a character string used to permanently identify a resource and link to in on the web.
+A DOI will always refer to the one resource it was assigned to, and only that one.

    environment variable
       A variable made up of a name/value pair.
 Programs using a given environment variable will use its associated value for their execution.